Ryan's Journal

 1. SOOOOO AMAZING!
 Love the closeup shot, I didn’t know about the strands.
 Looks like a glowing chandelier. 😍

 1. I took about a billion shots trying to figure out how to capture the threads in the dark.
 I took some in all darkness, took some with a little bit of light, tried a million different ways to see if I could get my camera to focus accurately.
-And then (of course) then next day on the Ruakuri tour the guide was a filmmaker, lit some threads perfectly for us, and I got a good shot without even trying 🙂
+And then (of course) the next day on the Ruakuri tour the guide was a filmmaker, lit some threads perfectly for us, and I got a good shot without even trying 🙂

 Leave a Reply